InternVideo2: Scaling Foundation Models for Multimodal Video Understanding

-We exploit two expert models to guide the video encoder to conduct masked token-level reconstruction.
+We exploit two expert models to guide the video encoder to conduct token-level reconstruction for unmasked areas.
 Specifically, we adopt InternVL-6B~\cite{chen2023internvl} and VideoMAEv2-g~\cite{wang2023videomae} to transfer unmasked knowledge via simple projection layers.
-When training, we input the full videos into different teachers and masked out 80\% of the tokens frame by frame, under the semantic guidance of the multimodal model InternVL and motion-aware model VideoMAEv2.
-We only align the related unmasked tokens, by minimizing their mean squared error (MSE).
-The learning objective of this stage is formed by reconstructing the remaining tokens as:
+When training, we input the full videos into different teachers and mask out 80\% of the tokens frame by frame, under the semantic guidance of the multimodal model InternVL and motion-aware model VideoMAEv2.
+We only align the unmasked tokens, by minimizing their mean squared error (MSE) between student and teachers.
+The learning objective is to reconstruct the remaining tokens as:

-where $f^V$, $h$, and $g$ are our video encoder, InternViT-6B~\cite{chen2023internvl}, and ViT-g of VideoMAEv2, respectively. $p$ stands for the token index and $f(\mathbf{V}_p)$ is the corresponding token extracted from {\modelname} of input video $\mathbf{V}$. $Z$ is the normalization factor. $\alpha_1$ and $\alpha_2$ balance the influence between the employed models.
+where $f^V$, $h$, and $g$ are our video encoder, InternViT-6B~\cite{chen2023internvl}, and ViT-g of VideoMAEv2, respectively. $p$ stands for the token index and $f(\mathbf{V}_p)$ is the corresponding token extracted by {\modelname} for input video $\mathbf{V}$. $Z$ is the normalization factor. $\alpha_1$ and $\alpha_2$ balance the influence between the employed models.

-In implementation, we align the last $6$ layers of InternVL, last $4$ layers of VideoMAE, and the final output token of InternVL.
-Different losses are simply summed for optimization.
+In our implementation, we randomly initialize the video encoder and then align its outputs from different layers (transformed by learnable multilayer perceptrons) to those of expert models.
+Specifically, we align: 1) the last $6$ layers of InternVL, 2) the last $4$ layers of VideoMAEv2, and 3) the final output token of InternVL.
+These alignments are made to the corresponding outputs of the video encoder using the $l_2$ norm.
+The different loss terms are simply summed for optimization.
 After pretraining, we drop those projection layers and only use the basic encoder.
 Compared with only using the multimodal model in UMT and VideoPrism, our strategy makes the vision encoder multimodal-friendly as well as enhances its temporal sensitivity for action modeling.